Mixin Schemas

 There are two ways to define a new schema in Management Dashboard:

-In Management Dashboard, you can extend the data model for the following entities: cart, category, company, coupon, customer, customer address, order, price list, product, quote, return, site and custom entity.
+In Management Dashboard, you can extend the data model for the following entities: cart, cart item, category, classification, company, coupon, custom entity, customer, customer address, order, order entry, price list, product, quote, return, site and vendor.

 Go to **Settings** -> **Mixin Schemas** and choose **Add new mixin schema**.